openvpi/MakeDiffSinger/variance-temp-solution/README.md

 We recommand this step be manually performed because word divisions cannot be infered from phoneme sequences in these phoneme systems.

+> After finishing this step, the transcriptions.csv file can be directly used to train the phoneme duration predictor (it only needs rough MIDI sequences extracted from wave files).
+If you want to train a pitch predictor, you must finish the remaining steps as follows, otherwise the predictions will not be accurate.
+>

 ## 4. Estimate note values

 The note tier is another division of words besides the phoneme tier.
 See the example below: